PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #49 - 2026-05/index.md

 ## 📦 US104 - Product management

 #### This month

-- This month we have focused on submitting a second round of funding support.
-We have put together Concept Notes, engagement to apply for the FOSS fund and the IFF fund.
-We believe that these funds would be very helpful to maintain and build a larger ecosystem for our community.
-- Major updates have been released on for our  dynamic analysis framework for Android apps, octopus.
--
-#### Next month

-- We will be still  working on the documentation of PTS.
-Expecting to roll-out the new set of documents in a timeline of a month or two.
--  We will continue collaborating with  the [Impact & Engagement Lab](https://github.com/PiRogueToolSuite/project-management/issues/www.opentech.fund/labs/impact-engagement-lab/)  from OTF and enforcing this collaboration.

-#### This month

 We received a proposal from [Vaibhav Bhawsar](https://recombine.net) from the [Impact & Engagement Lab](https://www.opentech.fund/labs/impact-engagement-lab/) with a plan of work covering the PiRogue Grafana dashboard UX taking considerations of the previous survey conducted by TER, and after multiple exchanges on our user's base needs.
 This is a concrete step toward structured UX investment in PTS and we are actively reviewing the proposed scope.
 On the technical side, major updates have been released for Octopus, our dynamic analysis framework for Android apps, expanding PTS capabilities for mobile malware behavioral analysis.

 #### Next month

 We will continue with our recurring activities.